 The cost of renting a bike in Shanghai

 There are many places in Shanghai where you can rent bikes.
-A lot of Chinese regularly use this option of transport around the city full of traffic jams.
-The cost of renting a bike is not that high, and the deposit is currently about 10-40 yuan (approx. 1,45 – 5,80 USD).
-Bicycles can be rented by using a phone application.
+Many Chinese regularly use this transport option around the city full of traffic jams.
+The cost of renting a bike is not that high, and 15 minute-ride is RMB 1 – 2 (USD 0.15 – 0.30).
+Bicycles can be rented by using a phone app.

 How expensive is fuel in Shanghai?

 When it comes to transport around the city, it is worth mentioning fuel prices.
-The cost of 1 l of gasoline is usually 6,60 – 8 yuan (approx. 0,96 – 1,20 USD).
+The cost of 1 l of gasoline is usually RMB 7 – 9.50 (USD 1 – 1.40).
 However, it also should be noted those people who would like to drive a car in China will be able to do it only after passing the Chinese driving test.
-You can’t drive a car in China using a European driving license.
+You can’t drive a car in China using a foreign driving license.

 Cost of living in Shanghai – eating out

-When we are talking about the cost of living, we can’t forget about food.
-When it comes to eating out, surely the expenditure will be a bit higher than if we decided to prepare meals by ourselves.
-When it comes to cheap, small restaurants, the cost of a meal will be between 25 and 50 yuan (approx. 3,60 – 7,30 USD).
-A three-course meal in a middle-class restaurant for two people will cost about 150 – 300 yuan (approx. 23 – 44 USD).
-We can also go to a fast-food restaurant for a quick filling meal.
+When talking about the cost of living, you can’t forget about food.
+When it comes to eating out, surely the expenditure will be a bit higher than if you decided to prepare meals yourself.
+When it comes to cheap diners, the cost of a meal will be between RMB 25 and 70 (USD 3.60 – 10).
+A three-course meal in a middle-class restaurant for two people will cost about RMB 200 – 450 (USD 30 – 65).
+You can also go to a fast-food restaurant for a quick, filling meal.
 Both McDonald’s and KFC are very popular in China.
-We will pay 13 yuan (approx. 1,90 USD) for large fries from KFC.
+For a Mcdonald’s or KFC meal, you will pay RMB 40 (USD 5.80).

 Products in Shanghai stores

-Some people, instead of eating out, will probably decide to prepare a meal by themselves.
+Instead of eating out, some people will probably decide to prepare a meal by themselves.
 The cost of food won’t be that high then.
 Below we present examples of products with their prices.

 Cost of living in Shanghai – free time activities

 There are many places in Shanghai where you can spend your free time.
 Numerous karaoke bars, fitness clubs, and cinemas await clients.
-How much money should we prepare when deciding to purchase a monthly pass to the local fitness club?
-Usually, it costs from 200 to 550 yuan (approx. 29 – 80 USD).
-People who prefer different kinds of entertainment and choose to spend their free time at the cinema will spend between 40 – 80 yuan for a ticket (approx. 5,80 – 12 USD).
-People who want to go to Shanghai Disneyland will pay about 440 yuan (approx. 64 USD) for an adult ticket.
+How much money should you prepare when deciding to purchase a monthly pass to the local fitness club?
+Usually, it costs from RMB 200 to 1,000 (USD 30 – 145).
+People who prefer different kinds of entertainment and choose to spend their free time at the cinema will spend between RMB 49 – 80 for a ticket (USD 7 – 11.60).
+People who want to go to Shanghai Disneyland will pay about RMB 440 (USD 64) for an adult ticket.

 Cost of living in Shanghai – costs of education

 Children spend a lot of time in Chinese schools, which is why their parents carefully choose an adequate one.
 They also think that the more they pay, the better the school is.
-Preschool and kindergarten cost between 3 000 and 6 000 yuan per month (approx. 437 – 874 USD).
-As for older children, the annual fee for an international primary school is about 72 000 – 250 000 yuan (approx. 5 800 – 8 700 USD).
-As we can see, the price discrepancy is quite huge.
-However, the price depends on the location of the institution, public opinion, and scientific excellence.
+Preschool and kindergarten cost between RMB 5,000 and 16,600 per month (USD 727 – 2416).
+As for older children, the annual fee for an international primary school is about RMB 140,000 – 270,000 (USD 20,377 – 39,299).
+As you can see, the price gap is quite huge.
+However, the price depends on the location of the institution, public opinion, and standards.

 Job in Shanghai and standard payments

-On the Internet, we can find many job offers — both on Chinese and English websites.
+On the Internet, you can find many job offers — both on Chinese and English websites.
 Below we present examples of job offers placed on the Chinese website and standard payments.

 For those who don’t speak Chinese, it will be much easier to use English websites.
 Below we present examples of job offers with the proposed monthly salary.